-Laguna Hills, Calif. – January 16, 2020 – Nissan North America is recalling certain Nissan and Infiniti vehicles.
-Affected vehicles may have faulty airbag inflators that could explode without warning, propelling sharp and metal objects toward vehicle occupants.
-Nissan estimates 307,962 vehicles are under recall.
+Laguna Hills, Calif. – January 16, 2020 – Nissan North America is recalling over 300,000 Nissan and Infiniti vehicles with faulty airbag inflators that could explode without warning, propelling sharp and metal objects toward vehicle occupants.
+The recall includes

 - 2001-2003 Nissan Maxima

 - 2002-2006 Nissan Sentra

 - 2001-2004 Infiniti I30 and I35

 Affected vehicles were manufactured with faulty airbag inflators supplied by Takata, now a bankrupt company, that has phased out airbags in accordance with documents released by the National Highway Traffic Safety Administration.
 A Nissan spokesperson announced that “Nissan Group is implementing the next phase of the Takata inflator recalls in accordance with the predetermined coordinated remedy schedule set by NHTSA.”

 The recall outlines that airbag inflators, subjected to high temperatures or humidity, could explode sending propellant and metal objects toward the driver and other occupants.
 This could result in injury or death.
 NHTSA estimated that sixteen people in the U.S. have been killed and 250 have been injured due to the defective airbag inflators.
 Of the recalled vehicles, NHTSA estimates that 25 percent, or 13 million vehicles, are still to be repaired by Nissan.